altuSemi/PYNQ4Zybo/README.md

 devicetree.dtb  -   device tree blob

 These files were compiled for  the Pynq-Z1 and have to be replaced with files that are compiled for the Zybo board.
-The 2nd partition which includes the linux root file system (and the pynq package).
-This partition can remain as is, beside a package suggested below for dma access from python.
+The 2nd partition which includes the linux root file system (and the pynq package), can remain as is, beside a package suggested below for dma access from python.

 ## Compiling u-boot and linux kernel for Zybo